CSCfi/csc-user-guide/docs/apps/kraken.md

 ## Usage

 Kraken in included in the _biokit_ module.
-To set it up, run command:
+To set it up, run the command:
 ```text
 module load biokit
 ```

-Now you Kraken2 starts with commad `kraken2`.
+This loads the Kraken2 package which can be started with the command `kraken2`.
 For example:
 ```text
 kraken2 --help
 ```

-There are several Kraken2 reference databases available in Puhti.
-By default Kraken2 uses the _standard_ database  that is based on taxonomic information and complete genomes in RefSeq for the bacterial, archaeal, and viral domains, along with the human genome and a collection of known vectors (UniVec_Core).
+There are several Kraken2 reference databases available on Puhti.
+By default, Kraken2 uses the _standard_ database  that is based on taxonomic information and complete genomes in RefSeq for the bacterial, archaeal, and viral domains, along with the human genome and a collection of known vectors (UniVec_Core).